ORA-12528

 ORA-12528: TNS:listener: all appropriate instances are blocking new connections

 ORA-12528 means that the database is at NOMOUNT state, there's no way to connect to a NOMOUNT database for normal users at client side.
-Which means, there's a way that can allow SYS to connect to a NOMOUNT database externally.
+On the other side, there's a way that can allow SYS to connect to a NOMOUNT database externally.

 In such moment, the connection to the service of database is BLOCKED in the listener, which means, normal connections will be rejected.
 For example: